Qaeda attack kills 19 soldiers in Yemen

 The gunmen stormed Al-Mahfad base in Abyan province and remained inside for several hours before military reinforcements came, three security officials told AFP, adding that the soldiers were killed in clashes with the jihadists.

-"Al-Qaeda has neither the capability nor the strategic appetite to open a new front in south Yemen," Matreski who is also a researcher at the University of Sydney told AFP.
+In a statement, the jihadist group said it had "blown up" buildings inside the base and "withdrew safely", but did not claim a death toll for that operation.
+Security analyst Aleksandar Mitreski said the jihadist actions appeared "opportunistic".

-The first attack was a suicide car bombing carried out by jihadists on a police station that killed 13 police officers and wounded several others, a security source said.
-The second attack was carried out by the Huthis, who said they launched a drone and a ballistic missile at a training camp west of Aden, that killed 39 people.
+"Al-Qaeda has neither the capability nor the strategic appetite to open a new front in south Yemen," Mitreski, a researcher at the University of Sydney, told AFP.

-The aerial attack hit as senior commanders were overseeing a passing out parade for newly graduated cadets at Al-Jala Camp, 20 kilometres from the centre of Aden.
-The missile struck about five metres (yards) from the viewing platform and a senior commander was among the dead, an AFP photographer reported.
+The first attack on Thursday was a suicide car bombing carried out by jihadists on a police station that killed 13 police officers and wounded several others, a security source said.

-Aden is controlled by Yemen´s internationally recognised government and its supporters in the Saudi-led military coalition, which has been fighting the Iran-aligned rebels since 2015.
-The Huthis claimed responsibility for the drone and missile attack on Al-Jala training camp.
-The Islamic State group said it was responsible for the suicide bombing on the police station, in a statement on the Telegram messaging app.
+The second was carried out by the Huthis, who said they launched a drone and a ballistic missile at a training camp west of Aden that killed dozens.

 ADEN: Al-Qaeda gunmen killed 19 soldiers in an attack on an army base in southern Yemen Friday, security officials said, a day after deadly assaults by rebels and a jihadist bomber.